EMRL/chrono/README.md

 ## Installation

-This will probably never be refined enough to be easily installed by anyone than us, and there's still boatloads of things hard-wired into the code that are unique to our environment.
-Sorry :(
+For the moment, installation is an undocumented mess.

-If you're interested though, the original installation documentation is in [/doc/README.ORIGINAL](https://github.com/EMRL/chrono/blob/master/doc/README.ORIGINAL)
+Original installation documentation is in [/doc/README.ORIGINAL](https://github.com/EMRL/chrono/blob/master/doc/README.ORIGINAL) although installing Chrono successfully will follow a different workflow.

 ### Step 1: Prerequisites